academic-moodle-cooperation/moodle-local_assignsubmission_download/README.md

 Requirements
 ------------
 The plugin/s were available including core patches for Moodle 2.5+.
-This core patch free version is for Moodle 3.10.0.

 Installation